aimms/language-reference/optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/multi-objective-optimization.rst

 travelling time (which might conflict if the shortest route is not the fastest).
 AIMMS allows you to define multiple objectives for linear models only.
-Multi-objective optimization in AIMMS is currently only supported by CPLEX and GUROBI.
+Multi-objective optimization in AIMMS is currently only supported by CPLEX and Gurobi.

 .. rubric:: Blended or lexicographic objective